sortlist/tinymce-placeholder/readme.md

 Installation with bower
 -------
-To install plugin unsing bower use comand <code>bower install tinymce-placeholder-attribute</code>
+To install plugin using bower use command <code>bower install tinymce-placeholder-attribute</code>

 Example
 -------